SaimShaikh/Linux_For_DevOps/Uses_Management/Readme.md

 #### Example of `/etc/passwd` entry:
 #### `tail -n <number> /etc/passwd` to check user is created or not after that you can see the your user name which user created
+### `/etc/shadow` or `tail -1 /etc/shadow` in this place where user password is stored as a normal user we can’t assess this location

 **Explanation:**